asefahmed500/Cally-IO/src/README.md

 ### 1. Prerequisites

 - Node.js (v18 or later)
+- [ngrok](https://ngrok.com/) or another tunneling service (for testing Twilio webhooks locally)
 - An Appwrite project
 - A Google AI API Key
-- A Twilio account (optional, for calling features)
+- A Twilio account with a purchased phone number

 ### 2. Installation